Exercise program aims to protect hearts of black men on prostate cancer treatment

 Summary

 This study tests whether a 16-week, culturally tailored exercise program (aerobic and resistance training) can lower heart disease risk in Black men with prostate cancer who are receiving hormone therapy (androgen deprivation therapy).
-About 62 participants will be randomly assigned to either the exercise program or usual care.
-The goal is to see if exercise improves heart health, fitness, body composition, and quality of life.
+The study will enroll 62 participants, who will be randomly assigned to either the exercise program or usual care.
+Researchers will measure changes in heart risk scores, fitness, body composition, and quality of life.

 Get updates